Pyogenic granuloma: History

 Pyogenic granulomas were first described in 1897 by two French surgeons, Antonin Poncet and Dor, who named these lesions botryomycosis hominis.

 Terminology

 The name "pyogenic granuloma" is misleading, as it is neither pyogenic or a true granuloma.
-In actuality, it is a capillary hemangioma of lobular subtype, which is why such a lesion is prone to bleeding.
+Rather, it is a capillary hemangioma of lobular subtype, which is why such a lesion is prone to bleeding.
 It is also not truly pyogenic (pus-producing), as the cause is hormonal or traumatic and has no association with infection or pus production.